runtimeverification/mir-semantics/kmir/k-src/mir-types.md

   // https://doc.rust-lang.org/reference/expressions/literal-expr.html
   syntax LiteralExpression  ::= CharLiteral
                               | StringLiteral
-                              // RawStringLiteral is unlikely to be used in mir
+                              // RawStringLiteral is unlikely to be used in MIR
                               | ByteLiteral
                               | ByteStringLiteral
-                              // RawByteStringLiteral is unlikely to be used in mir
+                              // RawByteStringLiteral is unlikely to be used in MIR
                               | UnsignedLiteral | Int
                               | FloatLiteral
                               | Bool